TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/udma_memcpy_interrupt.md

 This example performs UDMA block copy transfer using Type 15 Transfer Record (TR15) using Transfer Record Packet Descriptor (TRPD) in interrupt mode.

+\if SOC_AM65X
+The application opens and configures a UDMA channel using SysConfig.
+\else
 The application opens and configures a BCDMA channel using SysConfig.
+\endif
 It also configures the interrupt mode of operation through the SysConfig which ensures that all required interrupt configuration are done.
 The callback function App_udmaEventCb is registered via SysConfig.